flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 representing recourse cost.

-A Benders optimality cut has the generic form
+For a minimization formulation, a Benders optimality cut often has the generic form

 $$
 \eta\ge\alpha_k+\beta_k^Ty.